DamoM73/anvil-python-tutorials/17_set_details_nav.md

 #### Importing AccountComponent

-Open the **SetDetailsComponent** in code mode an then add the lightlighted code below:
+Open the **SetDetailsComponent** in code mode an then add the highlighted code below:

 ```{code-block} python
 :linenos: